 Is a high-protein diet the same as keto diet?

 No, a high-protein diet is not inherently a keto or low-carb diet, since many high-protein foods (from plants) also contain ample carbohydrates.
-For a diet to be a keto diet, it generally requires you to consume fewer than 50 grams, and sometimes as little as 20 to 30 grams, of carbohydrates per day.
+For a diet to be a keto diet, you’ll generally consume fewer than 50 grams—and sometimes as little as 20 to 30 grams—of carbohydrates per day.
 You can also frame it around percentages of calories, with some research16 defining a keto diet as one that includes just 10% of calories from carbs.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any diseases.